World of Pun

 - When Kingdom of Loathing isn't making random references to song lyrics, it's hitting you over the head with puns of varying quality.

-"This is a bat with the body of a baseball.
+"You're fighting a bread golem.
+You find him crusty, and his wit stale.
+For having thought of the previous sentence you almost hope he manages to kick your ass.""This is a bat with the body of a baseball.
 And the heart of a bad pun."

 - Pretty much every Sierra adventure game ever.
 The King's Quest series is probably better known for the puns in its death messages than anything.